Software Engineering | Capability maturity model (CMM)

 - Experience with earlier projects is used for managing new similar natured projects.

 - Project Planning- It includes defining resources required, goals, constraints, etc. for the project.
-It presents a detailed plan to be followed systematically for successful completion of a good quality software.
+It presents a detailed plan to be followed systematically for the successful completion of good quality software.

 - Configuration Management- The focus is on maintaining the performance of the software product, including all its components, for the entire lifecycle.

 - Requirements Management- It includes the management of customer reviews and feedback which result in some changes in the requirement set.
 It also consists of accommodation of those modified requirements.